gotnull/steg/README.md

 ```

 - `<encoded_image.png>`: The image that contains the hidden files.
 - `[output_directory]`: (Optional) The directory where the hidden files will be extracted.
-If not provided, files will be extracted to the current directory.
+If not provided, a unique timestamped directory (e.g., `decoded_files_YYYYMMDD_HHMMSS`) will be created in the current directory, and files will be extracted there.

 ## A Fun Example: Mona Lisa